Work with work item workflows

 Two concepts define a workflow:

 Statuses: the steps in your team’s working process that describe the state of a task.
+Read more about statuses

 There are slight differences between editing an inactive and an active workflow.
-We place restrictions on the modifications you can make to an active workflow, due to the impact the changes will have on projects and/or issue types that use this workflow.
+We place restrictions on the modifications you can make to an active workflow, due to the impact the changes will have on projects and/or work types that use this workflow.

 Workflow status | Description |